motanelson/c.screen.buffer/README.md

 This concept remains fundamental even today.
 Modern operating systems still support redirection of input and output — not just to local devices, but also across networks.
 With modern command-line tools, the same principle that once allowed communication through serial or parallel ports now enables redirection over the internet or a home network.

+Batch Programs in Early Computing

+In the early days of computing, when resources were very limited, one powerful solution was the use of batch programs.
+A batch program is simply a list of commands or tasks written in a file and executed automatically by the operating system.

+This approach allowed users to:

+Run multiple tasks in sequence without manual intervention.

+Save time by automating repetitive operations.

+Make efficient use of scarce system resources.

+For many early computer systems, batch programming was a valuable resource that extended the capabilities of both users and machines.
+Instead of typing commands one by one, users could prepare a script in advance and let the system handle the work.

+Even today, batch files and scripts remain an essential tool for automation, system management, and software development — a legacy of those first days of computing.